Bank of England says banks need 6 months for any sub-zero rates | Business

-Britain's banks need at least six months to prepare for any cut in interest rates below zero, the Bank of England said as it kept its stimulus programmes on hold ahead of what it hopes will be an economic recovery later this year.
+Britain's banks would need at least six months to prepare for any cut in interest rates below zero, the Bank of England said on Thursday as it kept its stimulus programmes on hold ahead of what it hopes will be an economic recovery later this year.

-The pound jumped by more than half a cent against the U.S. dollar and British government bond yields climbed as investors scaled back their bets that the BoE will implement sub-zero rates anytime soon.
-The central bank published on Thursday the results of its review of how prepared lenders such as HSBC, Lloyds and Barclays are for any move to bring in such a policy in Britain for the first time.
+The pound jumped by more than a cent against the U.S. dollar and 10-year British government bond yields rose to their highest since March as investors heavily scaled back bets the BoE would implement sub-zero rates this year.
+The British central bank said it would ask banks to get ready for the possibility of negative rates, but that financial markets should not view sub-zero borrowing costs as a foregone conclusion.

-"Although the BoE might like to add negative rates to their toolkit, they indicated today that this is at least six months away," Vivek Paul, UK chief investment strategist at the BlackRock Investment Institute, said.
-"Very real implementation challenges of a move sub-zero continue to exist and the prospect of dipping into negative territory this year remains low."
+"Nobody should take any signal from this," Governor Andrew Bailey told a news conference.
+"My message to the markets is you really should not try to read the future behaviour of the MPC from these decisions and these actions we're taking on the toolbox."

 Many firms are also grappling with post-Brexit barriers to trade with the European Union after Britain left the bloc's single market on Dec.
-31. But Governor Andrew Bailey has previously said progress on COVID-19 vaccines - which have been rolled out in Britain far faster than in the rest of Europe - was "outstandingly good news" and he predicted a pronounced economic recovery.
+31. Bailey said risks to the medium-term economic outlook and inflation had become more "two-sided".

 RECOVERY PROSPECTS The BoE maintained its Bank Rate at 0.1% and left the size of its total asset purchase programme at 895 billion pounds ($1.22 trillion), as expected.